s-smits/automatic-learning-amplifier/README.md

 # auto-local-document-finetuner

-Here is a slightly improved version of the text:

-auto-local-document-finetuner is a Python project that generates synthetic question-answer pairs from a given text corpus locally, finetunes a language model using the generated data, and deploys the finetuned model for inference.
+auto-local-document-finetuner is a Python project based on MLX that generates synthetic question-answer pairs from a given text corpus locally, finetunes a language model using the generated data, and deploys the finetuned model for inference.
 This project is particularly useful for creating domain-specific chatbots or question-answering systems in various fields.
 It is perfect for on-premise enterprise implementations.

 ## Features